openedx/docs.openedx.org/source/educators/how-tos/course_development/add_edit_components.rst

 After you edit a component, the changes are not visible to learners until you :ref:`publish the unit<Publish a Unit>`.

+.. _Set the Display Name for a Component:

 =====================================
 Set the Display Name for a Component
 =====================================